KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 As a content creator using this extension the light intensity value of 10 000 lumen / m2 is the max illumination value for each output pixel.
 Giving the benefit of a known increased light range as well as providing enough fidelity for most usecases.

-Illumination values are clamped as part of the rendering process during BRDF light calculations meaning that the scene max light values can go above 10 000 lumen / m2.
+Illumination values are clamped as part of the rendering process after BRDF light calculations meaning that the scene max light values can go above 10 000 lumen / m2.

 Adding illumination above 10 000 lumen / m2 will give the effect of brightening the darker areas without affecting hue or brightness of fully bright pixels.